ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 - Make sure our Ruby code has access to those specific versions of the gems
 - We can use it to know which gems has new versions that will still fullfill all the other gems' version restrictions

-In this blogpost I'm only going to talk about how Bundler makes sure our code uses specific versions of the gems.
+I'm only going to talk about how Bundler makes sure our code uses specific versions of the gems.

-## The problem
+## The Problem

-If we are writing a Ruby script add we want to use code from another script, we would use something like `require 'csv'` (*), and Ruby will try to find that in our system.
+When we are writing a Ruby script, if we want to use code from another script, we would use something like `require 'csv'` (*), and Ruby will try to find that in our system.

 How it does that depends on what we are trying to require.

-> `require` is a method defined in the [Kernel module](https://ruby-doc.org/core-2.6.6/Kernel.html#method-i-require)
+> (*) `require` is a method defined in the [Kernel module](https://ruby-doc.org/core-2.6.6/Kernel.html#method-i-require)
+>
-> there are more methods to require code, we are only going to focus on this one
+> There are more methods to require code (`require_relative` or the Rails' autoloading and lazy loading mechanisms), but I only going to focus on this one for simplicity

-### The $LOAD_PATH
+### The $LOAD_PATH Global Variable

 Ruby keeps track of an array with all the paths it knows where code should be.
 We all saw this variable somewhere while coding, but it's one of those things we just don't want to touch because it can break something else.

-If we print the content of this array using IRB we can see a list of paths in our system:
+If we print the content of this array, we can see a list of paths in our system:

 ```ruby
 #irb